All our group members contribute to the comment and discussions on this website in their personal capacity.

 Freelance journalist specialising in education and social affairs.Louise Tickle

-Researcher based at the Institute of Advanced Legal Studies, University of London, and director of the Information Law & Policy Centre, with a particular interest in public & journalistic access to information, and specifically, access to courts & judicial data.Judith Townend
+Researcher and lecturer based at the University of Sussex with a particular interest in public & journalistic access to information, and specifically, access to courts & judicial data.Judith Townend

 All our contributors contribute to the comment and discussions on this website in their personal capacity.